-Individuals who violate this Policy and/or other applicable policies, laws, regulations and rules may be ticketed or arrested for violation of law, may be removed from the University for that particular sporting event or event, suspended from the University for a sport season or other determined amount of time, lose season tickets, and/or lose tailgating privileges.
+Individuals who violate these terms and/or other applicable regulations and rules may be ticketed or arrested for violation of law, may be removed from the University for that particular sporting event or event, suspended from the University for a sport season or other determined amount of time, lose season tickets, and/or lose tailgating privileges.
 Students may also be subject to discipline under the student code of conduct.
 Employees may also be subject to discipline under employee disciplinary processes.

 Any person damaging University property shall be responsible for the cost of repairs.